varkenvarken/cylinderfit/Readme.md

 It will now be available in the 3d-View, in edit mode, from the Add menu

+### updating

+Make sure to remove the old version of the add-on first, and **then exit Blender** before reinstalling the new version of the add-on.
+(We do not force sub modules to reload yet so just removing and reinstalling without exiting Blender may fail.)

 ## usage

 - Select the mesh object that contains the points